Continuous function: Defining topologies via continuous functions

-where X is a topological space and S is a set (without a specified topology), the final topology on S is defined by letting the open sets of S be those subsets A of S for which $f^{-1}(A)$ is open in X. If S has an existing topology, f is continuous with respect to this topology if and only if the existing topology is coarser than the final topology on S. Thus the final topology can be characterized as the finest topology on S that makes f continuous.
+where X is a topological space and S is a set (without a specified topology), the final topology on S is defined by letting the open sets of S be those subsets A of S for which $f^{-1}(A)$ is open in X. If S has an existing topology, f is continuous with respect to this topology if and only if the existing topology is coarser than the final topology on S. Thus, the final topology is the finest topology on S that makes f continuous.
 If f is surjective, this topology is canonically identified with the quotient topology under the equivalence relation defined by f.

-Dually, for a function f from a set S to a topological space X, the initial topology on S is defined by designating as an open set every subset A of S such that $A = f^{-1}(U)$ for some open subset U of X. If S has an existing topology, f is continuous with respect to this topology if and only if the existing topology is finer than the initial topology on S. Thus the initial topology can be characterized as the coarsest topology on S that makes f continuous.
+Dually, for a function f from a set S to a topological space X, the initial topology on S is defined by designating as an open set every subset A of S such that $A = f^{-1}(U)$ for some open subset U of X. If S has an existing topology, f is continuous with respect to this topology if and only if the existing topology is finer than the initial topology on S. Thus, the initial topology is the coarsest topology on S that makes f continuous.
 If f is injective, this topology is canonically identified with the subspace topology of S, viewed as a subset of X.